On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Statements of Main Results

 \section{Statements of Main Results}

-Our main local well-posedness results for the family \eqref{eq:dgsqg} is captured by the following two theorems, the first of which considers the case $\be \in (0,2]$ and the second which considers the endpoint case, $\be=0$, representing the 2D (mildly dissipative) Euler equation.
+Our main local well-posedness results for the family \eqref{eq:dgsqg} are captured by the following two theorems, the first of which considers the case $\be \in (0,2]$ and the second which considers the endpoint case, $\be=0$, representing the 2D (mildly dissipative) Euler equation.
 To state these results, we recall that the class of multipliers that modify the constitutive law is denoted by $\mathscr{M}_C$ and is defined in \eqref{def:MC}.
 The class of multipliers, $ \mathscr{M}_W$, {adjusts the regularity of the phase space and is defined in \eqref{def:MM}.} The class of multipliers characterizing the dissipation operator is denoted by $\mathscr{M}_D$ and defined in \eqref{def:MD}.
-Lastly, the class of multipliers, $\nu(D)$, that captures the smoothing effect associated to the dissipation operator, $m(D)$, is denoted by $\mathscr{M}_{S}(m)$, and is defined in \eqref{def:M:m}
+Lastly, the class of multipliers, $\nu(D)$, that captures the smoothing effect associated to the dissipation operator, $m(D)$, is denoted by $\mathscr{M}_{S}(m)$, and is defined in \eqref{def:M:m}. { Henceforth, it will be convenient to introduce the notation

-\begin{Thm} Let $\be \in (0,2]$.
+} \begin{Thm} Let $\be \in (0,2]$.
 Let $p(D)\in\mathscr{M}_C$, $m(D) \in \mathscr{M}_D$, and $\om(D)\in \mathscr{M}_W$, where $p=p_ap_b^{-1}$.
 Suppose there exists $\gamma<1$ such that

 Then for each $\tht_{0}\in H^{1+\be}_{\om}$, there exists a positive $T=T(\Sob{\tht_{0}}{H^{1+\be}_\om})$ and a unique function, $\tht(\cdotp;\tht_0)$ satisfying \eqref{eq:dgsqg}, such that

 Moreover, the data-to-solution map, $\Phi$, defined by { \nobreak } is continuous.
 Lastly, if $\nu(D)\in \mathscr{M}_{S}(m)$, then there exists $\lam>0$ such that $\tht$ satisfies